splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-usage-report.rst

      - Number of unique detectors running during the interval for the metric.

    * - Charts
      - Number of unique views of dashboards during the interval for the metric.
-For example, if a metric showed up in 3 different charts, and each of them was viewed 2 times, the number of unique views is 6.
+For example, if a metric appears in 3 different charts, and you view each chart 2 times, the number of unique views is 6.

 MTS creation statistics